-The 2017 Riverina Classic will again be a full photo entry competition, giving anglers better flexibility on fishing hours, allowing the entry of over-sized cod to be accepted in the competition improving the survival rate of catch and release fish by reducing the amount of time the fish spends in captivity.
+The 2018 Riverina Classic is a full photo entry competition, giving anglers better flexibility on fishing hours, allowing the entry of over-sized cod to be accepted in the competition improving the survival rate of catch and release fish by reducing the amount of time the fish spends in captivity.
 Photos will be accepted by SMS, Email or by presenting your photo in person to the HQ tent during the HQ operating hours.
 To check out the rules and guidelines for photographing your fish, see here.